fo2rist/pull-request-stats/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Run pull request stats
-        uses: flowwer-dev/pull-request-stats@master
+        uses: fo2rist/pull-request-stats@master
 ```

-This config will:

-* Calculate the reviewer stats for the current repo in the lasts 30 days
-* Add links to the historial data
-* Sort results by the "total reviews" column by default

-and print a table like this:
+This config will add a table like this to PR description:

 |                                                                                                                                                                    | User          | Total reviews | Median time to review                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | Total comments |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- | -------------- |